The feature is part of The Masterminds

 To ignore his deep connection would be to subscribe too lazily to the rigid disciplinarian stereotype of a Soviet mindset.
 His relationships were in some ways very cold and calculated, but he saw calculations as essential in his approach to football in all aspects.
 This efficiency of effort was what instilled the utmost respect from his players, and ultimately this is what meant the most to Lobanovskyi.

 As a young man he had studied to become a plumber, learning to assess practical situations analytically, and the pride in his work was what mattered more than anything.
-As a technically gifted winger in his paying days, he had raw talent and creativity that many would dream of, but even then it was the beauty of a studied and well executed move that enthralled him.
+As a technically gifted winger in his playing days, he had raw talent and creativity that many would dream of, but even then it was the beauty of a studied and well-executed move that enthralled him.

 His manipulation of the ball, analysing the spin and trajectory to achieve the perfect delivery, was beyond compare.
 He studied the ‘Folha Seca’ created by the legendary Brazilian maestro Didi, whereby he caused the ball to drop suddenly at his chosen point by putting backspin on a lofted pass, and specialised in bending corner kicks as much as possible to disorientate defenders.
 His athletic ability was behind many of his contemporaries, which ultimately lead to him falling out with the iron fist of the then manager Viktor Maslov but also influenced his governance of player preparation later in his career as a manager.
 He wasn’t concerned about his lack of pace, when he knew he could produce the maximum effect for the team with his technical ability.